Automorphisms of the Torelli complex and the complex of separating curves: Commensurators of torus braid groups

 \section{Commensurators of torus braid groups}

 Let $S$ be a surface and $n$ a positive integer.
-Choose $n$ base points $p_{1},\ldots, p_{n}$ in $S$.
-We denote by $E(n, S)$ the space of embeddings of the set of $n$ points, $\{ 1,\ldots, n\}$, into $S$ with the compact-open topoloty.
-The {\it pure braid group of $n$-strings} on $S$, denoted by $PB_{n}(S)$, is defined to be the fundamental group $\pi_{1}(E(n, S))$.
+Choose $n$ base points $p_1,\ldots, p_n$ in $S$.
+We denote by $E(n, S)$ the space of embeddings of the set of $n$ points, $\{ 1,\ldots, n\}$, into $S$ with the compact-open topology.
+The {\it pure braid group of $n$-strands} on $S$, denoted by $PB_n(S)$, is defined to be the fundamental group $\pi_1(E(n, S))$.
 We refer the reader to \cite{birman-braid}, \cite{birman} and \cite{pr} for basic facts on braid groups on surfaces.

 Let $T$ denote the closed torus, and let $S=S_{1, n}$ be a surface of genus one with $n$ boundary components.
-By filling disks in all components of $\partial S$, we obtain the Birman exact sequence
+By attaching disks to all components of $\partial S$, we obtain the Birman exact sequence

 A description of the homomorphism $j$ shows that $\ker \pi$ is equal to $\cali(S)$.
-On the other hand, $\ker j$ is equal to the center of $PB_{n}(T)$, denoted by $Z$, which is isomorphic to $\mathbb{Z}^{2}$ (see Proposition 4.2 in \cite{pr} for a precise description).
+On the other hand, $\ker j$ is equal to the center of $PB_n(T)$, denoted by $Z$, which is isomorphic to $\mathbb{Z}^{2}$ (see Proposition 4.2 in \cite{pr} for a precise description).
 We refer to Chapter 4 of \cite{birman} and Section 2.8 of \cite{iva-mcg} for details of the Birman exact sequence.
-Note that $PB_{1}(T)$ is isomorphic to $\pi_{1}(T)\simeq \mathbb{Z}^{2}$.
+Note that $PB_1(T)$ is isomorphic to $\pi_1(T)\simeq \mathbb{Z}^{2}$.

-This final section describes commensurators of braid groups of $n$-strings on the torus $T$ with $n\geq 2$.
+In this final section, we describe the commensurator of the braid group of $n$-strands on the torus $T$ with $n\geq 2$.
 The following computation of commensurators of central extensions is discussed in Section 3 of \cite{lm} in a general framework, and the reader should consult the reference for more details.
-A description of the automorphism groups of (pure) braid groups on $T$ is given in \cite{zhang}.
+We note that the automorphism groups of (pure) braid groups on $T$ are described in \cite{zhang}.
 To carry out the computation in \cite{lm}, we need the following lemma on braid groups on $T$.

-\begin{lem} For each integer $n\geq 2$, we have a homomorphism $p\colon PB_{n}(T)\rightarrow \mathbb{Z}^{2}$ such that $p$ is injective on the center $Z$ of $PB_{n}(T)$ and the image $p(Z)$ is the subgroup of $\mathbb{Z}^{2}$ generated by $(n, 0)$ and $(0, n)$. \end{lem}
+\begin{lem} For each integer $n\geq 2$, we have a homomorphism $p\colon PB_n(T)\rightarrow \mathbb{Z}^2$ such that $p$ is injective on the center $Z$ of $PB_n(T)$ and the image $p(Z)$ is the subgroup of $\mathbb{Z}^2$ generated by $(n, 0)$ and $(0, n)$. \end{lem}